alphagov/government-service-design-manual/service-manual/digital-by-default/index.md

   </li>
   <li>
     <div class="point">
-      assembled a multidisciplinary team who can design, build and operate the service, led by a single, suitably skilled and empowered Service Manager
+      Assemble a multidisciplinary team who can design, build and operate the service, led by a single, suitably skilled and empowered Service Manager
     </div>
     <div class="guidance">
       <p>Related guides</p>